Louisiana Medicare Advantage Plans Explained

 The advantages of Medicare Advantage (MA) health plans are found in what they can cover that Original Medicare cannot.
-Specifically, the MA plans (aka, Part C) available in Louisiana can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
+Specifically, the MA plans (aka, Part C of Medicare) available in Louisiana can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
 In contrast, Original Medicare only covers major medical healthcare services.
-To join an MA plan you must first be enrolled in both Medicare Part A and Part B.
+To join a plan you must first be enrolled in both Medicare Part A and Medicare Part B.

 Many people love the extra benefits they get with their MA plan, particularly a prescription drug plan.
 However, before you jump in with both feet, take the time to fully understand the trade-offs.
 The extra benefits and perks are nice, but they come at a cost.
-Specifically, when you join a Medicare Advantage plan in Louisiana you are agreeing to accept the plan's managed care health system.
+Specifically, when you become a Medicare Advantage plan member in Louisiana you are agreeing to accept the plan's managed care health system.
 As an MA plan member, you agree to let the insurance plan be a gatekeeper and fully control your access to doctors and other healthcare providers.

 Original Medicare vs. Medicare Advantage in Louisiana

 The big differences between Original Medicare coverage and what you get with a Medicare Advantage plan in Louisiana are easy to see by pointing out the pros and cons.
 Neither type of insurance is perfect.
 They each suit different needs.

 The Pros and Cons of Louisiana Medicare Advantage Plans vs Original Medicare

 - When you have Original Medicare you are free to use any Medicare-approved doctor you choose.
 When you join a Medicare Advantage plan, your choices are limited to the plan's network of Louisiana providers.